lijiawang1/reproducibility_materials/README.md

 1. "patient_meta.rds": This dataset contains sample metadata where each row represents a patient (donor).
 2. "aggExprs_meta.rds": This dataset represents pseudo-bulk metadata where each row corresponds to a pseudo-cell.
 3. "aggExprs_scMerge.rds": This dataset consists of a pseudo-bulk matrix where genes are represented as rows and pseudo-cells are represented as columns.

 A detailed description of the datasets is available in "README_data" file in the "data" folder.

+For GitHub user, In order to fully download the large file "aggExprs_scMerge.rds", the user must clone the repository to their local device.

 # Part 2: Code